teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 You can install gitlab on your server, it should be faster but you have to pay for the devops maintenance cost.

-If you could pay Docker Hub, Github and Travis-CI, it's super fast and convenient for development without the devops maintenance cost.
+If you could pay for Docker Hub, Github and Travis-CI, it's super fast and convenient for development without the devops maintenance cost.

 Or even better, ping us for consulting :-).